ava-labs/avalanche-sdk-typescript/primary-network/README.md

 main()
 ```

+There are other [examples](https://github.com/ava-labs/avalanche-sdk-typescript/tree/main/primary-network/examples/p-chain) as well for building, signing, and issuing P-Chain transactions.

+- `addSubnetValidatorTx.ts` - Adding a validator to a subnet
+- `createChainTx.ts` - Creating a new blockchain
+- `createSubnetTx.ts` - Creating a new subnet
+- `increaseL1ValidatorBalanceTx.ts` - Increasing L1 validator balance
+- `removeSubnetValidatorTx.ts` - Removing a validator from a subnet
+- `exportTx.ts` - Exporting assets from P-Chain
+- `importTx.ts` - Importing assets to P-Chain

 ### C-Chain Atomic Transactions

 Let's try to build an ExportTx on the C-Chain, which will export AVAX to the P-Chain.